jfroelich/rss-reader/docs/entry-store.md

 # entry-store
 Functions related to storing entries in the database

 ## archive-entries
 Async.
 Scans the entry store for older entries and archives them.
-This is a viable alternative to deleting older entries so as to keep information about which entries have been seen before, and for various statistics.
-Archiving is done by replacing an entry object with a compacted version, where several properties are removed or reduced in size.
+This is an alternative to deleting older entries so as to keep information about which entries have been seen before, and for various statistics.
+Archiving replaces an entry object with a compacted version, where several properties are removed or reduced in size.

 ### Context properties
 * **conn** {IDBDatabase} an open database connection to the reader database